 University Advances Efforts to Achieve Sustainable Elimination of Liver Fluke Disease and Cholangiocarcinoma Fatalities in Thailand

-On Friday, 13 February 2026, Khon Kaen University (KKU) hosted a major screening event for liver fluke infection and cholangiocarcinoma (CCA) under the banner of “World Cholangiocarcinoma (CCA) Day 2026.”
-The event took place at the activity area on the first floor and the surgical examination rooms on the first floor of The HRH Princess Galyani Vadhana Memorial Building in Srinagarind Hospital, Faculty of Medicine, Khon Kaen University.
-The primary aim was to enhance public health awareness, increase access to crucial screening services, and support the concrete and sustainable efforts to reduce the disease burden across Thailand.
+Khon Kaen University (KKU) organised a large-scale screening event for liver fluke infection and cholangiocarcinoma (CCA) in observance of “World Cholangiocarcinoma Day 2026” on Friday, 13 February 2026.
+The event was held at the activity area and surgical examination rooms on the first floor of the HRH Princess Galyani Vadhana Memorial Building at Srinagarind Hospital, Faculty of Medicine, Khon Kaen University.
+The initiative aimed to raise public awareness, expand access to screening services, and advance Thailand’s sustainable efforts to reduce the burden of liver fluke disease and CCA.

 The opening ceremony was presided over by Professor Thidarut Boonmars, D.V.M., Ph.D., Vice President for Enterprise and Societal Sustainability, acting on behalf of the President of Khon Kaen University.
 She delivered the opening address, followed by Dr. Rueangsilp Thuannadee, President of the Cholangiocarcinoma Foundation of Thailand (C-CAF), who spoke on the background and significance of the activity.
 Professor Somsak Tiamkao, M.D., Director of Srinagarind Hospital, subsequently provided a report detailing the event’s objectives.

-This activity was conducted as part of the operational research project focused on resolving the issues of liver fluke and cholangiocarcinoma in Regional Health Areas 7, 8, 9, and 10.
+The screening activity forms part of an operational research project addressing liver fluke infection and cholangiocarcinoma across Regional Health Areas 7, 8, 9, and 10.
 The project represents a robust collaboration involving the Health Systems Research Institute (HSRI), the Cholangiocarcinoma Research Institute (C-CRI) at Khon Kaen University, the Cholangiocarcinoma Foundation of Thailand (C-CAF), and the Cholangiocarcinoma Research Center of Excellence at the Faculty of Medicine, Khon Kaen University.
 These organisations, along with extensive national and international networks, operate under the wider “Thailand is free from liver fluke and death from cholangiocarcinoma” (Fluke Free Thailand Initiative).

 Professor Thidarut Boonmars, Vice President for Enterprise and Societal Sustainability